SunSpecOrangeButton/pyoblib/docs/source/overview.rst

 A series of Bash (Mac/Linux) shell scripts are available to assist with development and packaging.

 * cli.sh: Runs the CLI before it is packaged.
-* dist-cli.sh: Packages the CLI into a single file executable.
+* dist-cli.sh: Packages the CLI into a single executable file.
-* docs.sh: Creates the documentation (currently requires some manual work).
 * setup-dev.sh: Downloads the solar-taxonomy, us-gaap taxonomy, and Units registry.
 * tests.sh: Runs the python tests.
 * tests-cli.sh: Runs the CLI test suite.